PopulateTools/perspective-map/README.md

 ## How to use

-The plugin expects to receive the data as CSV, and it should have a column called `geometry`, which will have the geospatial data in string-like GeoJSON or TopoJSON format (string-like).
+The plugin expects to receive the data as CSV, and it should have a column called `geometry`, which will have the geospatial data in GeoJSON or TopoJSON format (string-like).

 An example: